top of page

 How does this individual's passion or mission to become an EMT translate into a positive presence or contribution to the university that they're applying to?
 The answer to this could take several forms.
 For example, 1.
 Volunteering to teach first aid on campus; 2.
 Selecting a medical course related to the field of EMT; 3.
 Bringing the ethos of community service as an EMT to contribute to a vibrant civic spirit on campus.

-A college essay is only complete when you link your specific interests and values to that of your target university.
+A college essay is only complete when you link your specific interests and values to those of your target university.
 To learn more about the importance of this, take a look at what a college admissions officer had to say about this application in the video above.

 How EminentEdit helps with your college essay